tendermint/atom_one/README.md

 billion PHOTONs (because the number of ATOMs in existence must be greater than 0 for there to be any validators).

-In general, PHOTON tokens may be converted back into staked ATOM tokens after waiting the standard unbonding period, with exceptions defined in this article.
+In general, PHOTONs may be converted back into staked ATOMs after waiting the standard unbonding period, with exceptions defined in this article.
 To get free unbonded ATOMs back, one must thereafter undelegate from the Cosmos Hub validator and wait another unbonding period.

-The PHOTON token shall be the only staking token for ICS2 staking.
+The PHOTON shall be the only staking token for ICS2 staking.

 When PHOTONs are burned via ICS2 slashing on a zone, or when burned as transaction fees, or burned for any reason, their burn amount must be reported